 We’ve prepared some suggested lesson plans to help run the event, you’ll find these above in the Teacher Notes.
 Below you’ll find some additional resources to use in conjunction with the lesson plans.

 Lesson 1: “Exploring the NHS”

-Activity 2: NHS Services worksheet available as an interactive activity or worksheet to print.
+- Activity 2: NHS Services Quiz worksheet available as an interactive activity or worksheet to print.
 You may find not all services fit perfectly into one category.
 Our “best-fit” answers are here and on the interactive activity.

-Lesson 2: “Meet the Healthcare Professionals”
+Lesson 2: “Meet the Healthcare Workers”